-By avoiding multiple pipetting, the risk of contamination and miscal-culation is Using Taq-&GOTM reduced.
-Mastermix, avoids dilution of the traditional 5 U/μl Taq DNA Pol and eliminates thawing time.
+By avoiding multiple pipetting, the risk of contamination and miscal-culation is greatly Taq-&GOTM reduced.
+Using Mastermix, avoids dilution of the traditional 5 U/μl Taq DNA Pol Store 1 year at +4°C or 2 years at and eliminates thawing time.